Jason2866/Open-DSO-150/firmware/Readme.txt

-Flash this file with ST-Link
+Flash this file at 0x8000000 with ST-Link